mostafa4adel/Library-Management-System/README.md

-Sure, I can help you edit your README file for your GitHub project.
-A README file is a guide that gives users a detailed description of a project you have worked on.
-It can also be described as documentation with guidelines on how to use a project.

-Here is an example of a well-written README file for a GitHub project:

 # Library-Management-System

 Library Management System is a software built with Node.js and PostgreSQL to manage the operations of a library.